Flood Advisory issued for Salem by NWS - News Break

 Flood Advisory issued for Salem by NWS

-Effective: 2021-07-09 20:25:00 EDT Expires: 2021-07-09 21:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Salem The National Weather Service in Mount Holly has issued a * Flood Advisory for New Castle County in northern Delaware West Central Gloucester County in southern New Jersey Salem County in southern New Jersey * Until 1000 PM EDT. * At 650 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly across portions of the advised area.
-Between 1 and 2 inches of rain can be expected. * Some locations that will experience flooding include Wilmington, Newark, Middletown, Pennsville, Carneys Point, Elsmere, New Castle, Penns Grove, Salem, Woodstown, Alloway, and Quinton.
+Effective: 2021-07-09 03:38:00 EDT Expires: 2021-07-09 04:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Salem The National Weather Service in Mount Holly has issued a * Flood Advisory for Salem County in southern New Jersey * Until 600 AM EDT Friday. * At 1159 PM EDT, Doppler radar indicated that areas of heavy rain were continuing to move into Salem County.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1 inch of rain has fallen with an additional 2 to 3 inches possible. * Some locations that may experience flooding include Pennsville, Carneys Point, Penns Grove, Salem, Woodstown, Alloway, Quinton, Elmer, and Hancocks Bridge.
 This includes the following highways New Jersey Turnpike near exit 1.
-Interstate 95 in Delaware between mile markers 0 and 21.
-Interstate 295 in New Jersey between mile markers 0 and 12.alerts.weather.gov
+Interstate 295 in New Jersey between mile markers 0 and 8.alerts.weather.gov

 Comments / 0